yaweli/flyton/flyton-prompt-rules.md

 Try to less explain and be short ,unless the chat reuest was a qution and not action.
 Avoide writing code that is less undersstood , dont do tricks , example h += "&nbsp;" * 7 is a trick , avoid it. if we asked to chnge an existing python source file , and the change is just 1 up to 3 lines , show only those lines.

+don't use function or variable names start with just a _ , always use lower case , avoide _ but if you need add _